Student Research Group

-In November 2015, I gave a presentation about my group's massive star research to inform students about our research and about opportunities to join the research group.
-I will not be taking new students in the summer of 2016, but I will be taking two new students in the fall of 2016.
-Starting by doing some reading, talking, and little bit of paid work in the spring of 2016 is possible.
+In December 2017, I gave a presentation about my group's massive star research to inform students about our research and about opportunities to join the research group.
+I will likely be taking new students for the summer of 2017, with work to start during the spring semester.
 Come and talk to me if you think you might be interested.

 Summer Research 2013